portier/roda-portier/README.md

 require 'securerandom'

 class PortierDemo < Roda
-    # Tou could also try rodas session plugin, but it refused to work for me
+    # You could also try rodas session plugin, but it refused to work for me
     use Rack::Session::Cookie, secret: "some_nice_long_random_string_DSKJH4378EYR7EGKUFH", key: "_myapp_session"
     plugin :portier